 Acton’s junior parkrun takes place every Sunday.
 It now has on average 60 four to 14 year-olds taking on the 2km course in Acton Park.

-The parkrun organisers have used Bubble, to get volunteers to help run the event.
+The parkrun organisers have used Do Something Good, to get volunteers to help run the event.

 Clare Walker runs the event and she said: “I am passionate about kids being healthy.
 Because its voluntary and grassroots, it keeps the event free and open to everyone.
 The big challenge is getting enough volunteers every week.
 We need people to marshal the event, lead the warm up, help to set up and pack up.
 We’re usually all done in around 20 minutes so it it’s a small time commitment, but it makes a big difference.”